First, candidates must register.

-Second, after completing the candidate contact information, please upload each of the application sections, carefully adhering to the following instructions:
+Second, after completing your candidate contact information, please fill in each of the application sections, carefully adhering to the instructions:

-Your main focus as an inventor
+- Your main focus as an inventor (or team of inventors)

-Leadership and Youth mentoring experience
+- Leadership and Youth mentoring experience

 Description of Inventiveness